fjorgemota/PHPWebThread/README.md

 - DOM extension - native in very much implementations of PHP)
 - Support to Sessions - to allow the class to localizate the file in which the functions is localizated)
-- Apache mod_rewrite - Now, you can use just Apache to allow the cache to work.
-Why?
-As the script allows cache, Apache provides a more sophisticated (and light!) way to cache the items and eliminates the use of PHP in the requests, in a way similar to WP-Super Cache in this aspect.

 Is possible (i think) to adjust the Nginx configuration file to allow the use of this file too.
 But, it not the high priority now.
 Some priorities is localizated in below: